lostfiddler/pr05-grant-application/pr05_application.md

 From a raspberry pi, I self host an Apache web-server I use as a gateway for node.js http applications.
-I am currently reading "Nature of Code" and am making a website that hosts all of the code examples I have read and my solutions to the challenges in the book.
+I am currently reading "Nature of Code" and am making a website that hosts all of the code examples I have read and my solutions to the challenges in the book, https://github.com/lostfiddler/animations-wiki.
 I enjoy working on the website along side reading the book, and I intend to add different versions of the examples or maybe just animations/interactions inspired from them.

 I am a Jamaican immigrant and my participation will align with the Processing